coreruleset/fake-bot-plugin/README.md

 installation methods, refer to [How to Install a Plugin](https://coreruleset.org/docs/concepts/plugins/#how-to-install-a-plugin) in the official CRS documentation.

+## Plugin configuration

+All settings can be done in file `plugins/fake-bot-config.conf`.

+### tx.fake-bot-plugin_whitelist_broken_apple_devices

+Some software used by Apple devices (for example iMessage) are doing requests to web pages while pretending to be a Facebookbot and Twitterbot.
+If you want to allow this behavior and not block such requests, set this setting to `1`.

+Note: This setting, when enabled, is opening a hole in the fake bot detection which can be used by fake bots to bypass a protection provided by this plugin.

+Default value: 0

 ## Testing

 After installation, plugin should be tested, for example, using: